 4. Dumpster Diving

-A phishing attack is targeted for a wide range of people through emails.
-This is usually an automated attack that hits many individuals at once.
-Alternatively, vishing attacks are also targeted for a wide range of people, however, the method of delivery is different because vishing attacks are delivered via voice communication.
-This is usually a manual attack.
+A phishing attack, as well as a smishing attack, are targeted at a wide range of people through emails and texts.
+These are usually automated attacks that hit many individuals at once.
+Alternatively, vishing attacks are also targeted at a wide range of people, however, the method of delivery is different because vishing attacks are delivered via voice communication.
+This is usually a more manual attack.

 Who is Staging These Attacks